fd4vvg-git/Proc_Hax/README.md

 I started playing around with cheat engine inside games, and wanted to make my own process memory editor.

+DISCLAIMER:

+This software is provided for lawful, ethical, and educational purposes only.
+The developer does not endorse, support, or encourage any illegal, harmful, or malicious use of this software.

+By using this software, you agree that you are solely responsible for complying with all applicable laws, regulations, and policies.
+The developer assumes no liability for any misuse, damage, loss, or legal consequences arising from the use of this software.

+This software is provided “as is,” without warranty of any kind, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, and non-infringement.
+In no event shall the developer be held liable for any claim, damages, or other liability arising from or in connection with the software or its use.

 description:

 PROC_HAX